InfiniteTimeZ/RPS2.0/README.md

 # RPS2.0
-# Reproduction of original RPS Project possibly more refined
+# Reproduction of original RPS Project possibly more refined (NOT)